saelthavron/txeo/mkdocs/docs/api-reference/tensor-shape.md

 ## Exception Handling

-All invalid operations throw a clear `TensorShapeError`:
+All invalid operations throw a `TensorShapeError`:

 ```cpp
 try {